-Growing Oxalis outdoors in a shade garden or indoors as a house plant is very easy.
-If you plan to have guests over for St. Patrick’s day and looking for a way to decorate, be sure to include a pot or two of oxalis.
+Growing oxalis outdoors in a shade garden or indoors as a house plant is very easy.
+If you plan to have guests over for St. Patrick’s day and looking for a way to decorate, be sure to include a pot or two of ornamental oxalis.

-The shamrock shaped leaves are the perfect St. Pat’s Decoration.
+The shamrock shaped leaves are the perfect St. Patrick’s Day decoration.